Why Does Consent Matter?

 share this

-One of the most obvious examples of why consent is important is in the distinction between robbery and a transaction.
-In a robbery, the victim has no choice in the matter; he or she is forced to give up their belongings against their will due to the threat of violence if they don’t.
-In a transaction, however, both parties agree to exchange something of value and the mutual consent of both parties is what makes the exchange valid.
-Without consent, the transaction becomes a robbery, and one party becomes a victim.
+An example that highlights the importance of consent is the distinction between robbery and a transaction.
+In a robbery, the victim is forced to surrender their belongings against their will due to the threat of violence.
+In contrast, a transaction occurs when both parties willingly agree to exchange something of value.
+Consent is what makes the transaction valid.
+Without it, the exchange becomes an act of robbery.

-Rules create a framework for society that outlines the rights and responsibilities of individuals and institutions.
-In a free market, rules ensure that everyone has an opportunity to compete, defend themselves and that the exchange of goods and services is based on voluntary consent.
+Sovereignty arises from a combination of rules and cooperation.
+Rules establish the structure of a society, defining the rights and obligations of individuals and institutions.
+In a free market, rules emerge over time.
+These rules ensure fair competition and the voluntary exchange of goods and services based on mutual consent.

-Rulers use their power to impose their will on others, often under the guise of “for your safety.”
-This leads to a lack of freedom and autonomy, as individuals are forced to comply with the will of the ruling class or face some form of repercussion, such as fines or jail time.
+Rulers exploit their power to impose their will, often justified by claims of “safety” or “protection.”
+This results in a loss of freedom and autonomy, as individuals are compelled to comply with the ruling class’s directives or face consequences such as fines or imprisonment.

 Source

-This can lead to economic instability, as the value of the currency is not based on voluntary cooperation and trust.
-Places like Zimbabwe, Lebanon, Venezuela and Argentina are good examples of monopolised money that inflates away people’s savings, their ability to plan for the future, and redistributes that purchasing power.
+This centralized control can lead to economic instability, as the value of the currency is not based on voluntary cooperation and trust.
+Countries like Zimbabwe, Lebanon, Venezuela, and Argentina provide examples of monopolized currencies that erode people’s savings, disrupt their ability to plan for the future, and redistribute purchasing power.

 Start buying Bitcoin